 Sign up to receive our free psychedelic courses, 45 page eBook, and special offers delivered to your inbox.Is Psilocybin Legal in Oregon?

 As part of the 2020 bill, Oregon decriminalized psilocybin.
 Other cities and states have decriminalized psychedelics, starting with Denver in 2019.
-Oregon is the first state to not only decriminalize the substance but to regulate and make it available for the public.
+Oregon was the first state to not only decriminalize the substance but to regulate and make it available for the public.
+Now, Colorado has legal centers to access psilocybin.

 This is exciting news for the state of Oregon, which has some of the highest rates of mental illness in the nation3.
 Nearly one in five adults in Oregon has a mental illness.
 The governor has declared a public health crisis due to the prevalence of addiction in the state.
 Between 2019 and 2021, the state planned to spend 2.8 billion on behavioral and mental health programs.